dashcommunity/proposal-dash-rpms/proposal.md

-# Proposal<br />Dash Core for Fedora, CentOS, and RHEL
+# Proposal:<br />Dash Core for Fedora, CentOS, and RHEL

 Dash Core software professionally packaged, tested, maintained, and delivered for the Fedora, CentOS, and RHEL linux platforms.